 Do Probiotics Help with Diarrhea?

+Yes they can.
 Probiotics have been studied for several years for their potential to treat or reduce symptoms of diarrhea.
 Most of these studies focus on acute onset diarrhea as opposed to chronic cases of diarrhea.
 In spite of the diverse causes of acute diarrhea, meta-studies and trials have generally found a statistically significant benefit in treating acute watery diarrhea with probiotics, particularly those cases cause by rotavirus.3

-Probiotics for Infectious Diarrhea
+Probiotics for Travelers Diarrhea

 In one meta-study, researchers looked at 63 studies involving the use of probiotics for infectious forms of diarrhea.
 Comprising over 8,000 participants, the results of these studies showed that probiotics shortened the illness by about one day on average.
 The studies showed that about 55 percent of participants were diarrhea-free after three days of treatment with probiotics, while just 34 percent of those who did not take probiotics showed no symptoms after three days.4